lightning/bolts/12-offer-encoding.md

 sender of the invoice would have to guess how many msat that was, and could use the `invoice_error` to indicate if the recipient disagreed with the conversion so the sender can send a new invoice.

+# Offer Requests

+`bitcoin:` URIs with a query paraketer key (case-insensitive) of `omlookup` indicate that an offer should be requested over onion messages.
+The value in the query parameter should be a hex-encoded `blinded_path` which represents a (FIXME: Use a specific name here for blinded paths for onion messages) recipient to send an `offer_request`-containing onion message to.
+These URIs only make sense in the context of a BIP XXXX resolution, where a sender is resolving a `name`/`domain` pair to payment instructions.

+## Requirements
+The sender of an `offer_request`-containing onion message:
+ * MUST set `name` and `domain` to printable ASCII charachters only,
+ * MUST set `domain` to a canonically-encoded domain name, ending in a "."

+The recipient of an `offer_request`-containing onion message:
+ * if the `name` and `domain` describe a recipient it is responsible for, SHOULD reply with an `offer_response`-containing onion message with the same `name` and `domain`.

 # FIXME: Possible future extensions: